Outages, floods hit two New Jersey refineries; others restart

-NEW YORK (Reuters) - The second-largest refinery on the U.S. East Coast suffered some flooding and a power outage from Hurricane Sandy, and two smaller plants also lost power, as glitches threatened to slow the recovery in fuel supplies disrupted by the massive storm.
+NEW YORK (Reuters) - The second-largest refinery on the East Coast has suffered “some” flooding and a power outage from Hurricane Sandy, while two smaller plants also lost power, as glitches threaten to slow the recovery in fuel supplies.

-While the region’s biggest plant, in Philadelphia, and several others were ramping up operations after escaping damage, other facilities, pipelines and terminals were struggling to restore the flow of supplies that had slowed to a trickle.
+While the region’s biggest plant, in Philadelphia, and several others were ramping up operations after escaping damage, other facilities, pipelines and terminals were struggling to restore supplies that had slowed to a trickle.

-Phillips 66 said there was “some flooding in low-lying areas” of its 238,000 barrel-per-day Bayway, New Jersey, plant, which was shut on Monday as a precaution.
-The plant remains closed, the company said, and utility PSE&G said power was likely to be restored no sooner than in 24 to 48 hours.
+Phillips 66 said there was “some flooding in low-lying areas” of its 238,000-barrels-per-day Bayway, New Jersey plant, which had been shut on Monday as a precaution.
+The plant remains closed, the company said, and utility PSE&G said power was likely to be restored only in 24 to 48 hours.

-News of trouble at Bayway, nicknamed the “gasoline machine” for its key role in supplying motor fuel to the New York City area, pared losses in gasoline futures which had fallen more than 2 percent as output recovered elsewhere and traders bet that fuel consumption would be hit.
+News of trouble at Bayway, nicknamed the “gasoline machine” for its key role in supplying motor fuel to the New York City area, pared losses in gasoline futures, which had fallen by more than 2 percent as output recovered elsewhere.

-RBOB futures on the New York Mercantile Exchange (NYMEX), which was due to reopen its trading floor on Wednesday, closed down 1 percent, their first loss in three days.
-By late afternoon they had erased losses and turned higher.

-Other power-related glitches also surfaced after the storm, which left more than 8 million customers without electricity, shut seven major regional airports and all but halted traffic on the nation’s most heavily traveled roads.
+Other power-related glitches also surfaced after the storm, which left more than 8 million customers without electricity.

-The northern Line 3 segment of the Colonial Pipeline, a conduit that supplies as much as 15 percent of the East Coast’s 5.2 million bpd of gasoline, diesel and fuel demand, was still idle, but the company said it had not suffered any operational damage.
-Portable generators were being brought in to restore power to the Linden tank farm and resume shipments.
+Colonial Pipeline, a conduit that supplies as much as 15 percent of the East Coast’s 5.2 million bpd of gasoline, diesel and fuel demand from Gulf Coast refiners, said the line had suffered no operational damage, but it had lost power at its Linden, New Jersey tank farm.
+It is bringing in portable generators to resume pumping fuel back to the region.

-The company asked customers to divert fuel shipments bound for the New Jersey area to southern markets.

 Operations in the Philadelphia area appeared set to resume quickly.
 Philadelphia Energy Solutions’ 330,000-bpd refinery, the biggest in the region, escaped damage and was restoring operations at the Point Breeze half of the plant that was shut, the company said, confirming a Reuters report.